|The Rushden Echo and Argus, 27th November, 1953, transcribed by Jim Hollis

 Mr. Thompson, with coat off and head forward, had things to say about the first phase of the rhapsody, but in the fast movement you could feel that the players did not want to stop, and Mr. Thompson gave them their head.

-12 years a Royal Marines, drummer-xylophonist Jack Miles
+Royal Marine 12 years, drummer-xylophonist Jack Miles

 Stayed an hour

 Mr. John White, the founder, came in for “a few minutes,” stayed an hour or more, and then hurried off because he was overdue at home.

 His well-favoured band starts on an executive plane that many have not reached in years of effort.

 What happens from that point remains to be seen, but with M. and F. and Rushden Temperance taking note and all the British brass hand world attentive, we can certainly mark East Northants as a hot spot of “banding.”